Scottsdale Drug Crime Lawyer

 Potential Consequences of Drug Crimes in Scottsdale

-Drug abuse is a serious problem in most cities in the United States, and Scottsdale is not immune to this burden.
-In the year 2024 alone, Scottsdale reported 59 deaths resulting from a drug overdose.
-In Maricopa County, there were 2,069 fatal overdoses in 2024.
+Drug abuse is a serious problem in the United States, and Scottsdale is not immune to this burden.
+In the year 2025 alone, Scottsdale reported 71 deaths resulting from drug overdoses.
+In Maricopa County, there were 2,408 fatal overdoses in 2025, which was a 16% increase from the previous year.
+Of those, 70% were caused by fentanyl.
 Because drugs are a serious problem in the U.S. and locally, prosecutors tend to come down hard on offenders.

-Possession of drugs that are considered less dangerous may result in less serious charges, but even misdemeanor charges can legally be punished by prison time of up to one year, fines, community service, probation, and more.
+Possession of drugs that are considered less dangerous may result in less serious charges.
+However, even misdemeanor charges can legally be punished by prison time of up to one year, fines, community service, probation, and more.

 More serious drug crimes, such as trafficking, almost always carry felony charges.
-If the drug in question is on the dangerous drugs list, a person might face Class 2 felony charges for trafficking, which could result in prison sentences as long as 10 years.
+If the drug in question is on the dangerous drugs list, a person might face class 2 felony charges for trafficking, which could result in prison sentences of up to 10 years.

 If you have had drug charges officially filed against you, or if you expect that you might in the near future, you should hire a drug crime lawyer at your earliest opportunity.
 Your attorney can help you from the very beginning of the criminal justice process by looking out for any potential procedural missteps or violations of your constitutional rights.
 For example, if a police officer conducted a search without probable cause, that evidence may not be admissible in court.

-Aside from protecting your rights from such mistakes, your attorney can help you build a compelling defense, with the goal of mitigating the impact of your charges on your life as much as possible.
+Aside from protecting your rights from mistakes like these, your attorney can help you build a compelling defense, with the goal of mitigating the impact of your charges on your life as much as possible.

 FAQs